 Canned pumpkin is much darker - usually a deep orange brown color - while fresh pumpkin is much lighter - more of a yellow orange.

-Although there are flavor differences between the two, if you are planning to add them to baked goods like breads or pies, by the time you add the sugar and spices, there won't be a hugely noticeable difference.
+Although there are flavor differences between the two, if you are planning to add them to baked goods like breads or pies, by the time you add the sugar and spices, there likely won’t be a hugely noticeable difference.

 If you are interested in a more detailed comparison of canned vs. fresh pumpkin puree, check out this one by one of my favorite blogs, Handle the Heat where she did side-by-side taste-testing and posted about it, along with some pretty cool pictures to show the differences.